 MRI is better at assessing dilated perivascular spaces, one of the most frequently described feature on MRI, and basal ganglia pseudocysts.
 These findings are more common in immunocompromised patients.
 Signal characteristics can vary dependant on the form of infection.

 - T1 C+ (Gd): can show leptomeningeal enhancement

 - T1 C+ (Gd): variable, ranging from no enhancement 5 to peripheral nodular enhancement 9

 - T1: low to intermediate (from mucin) signal 9

 Treatment and prognosis

 Treated with intravenous amphotericin B or fluconazole.
-It is fatal if untreated.
+It is fatal if left untreated.